dotnet/docs/docs/machine-learning/what-is-mldotnet.md

 ---
 # What is ML.NET?

 ML.NET is a free, open-source, and cross-platform machine learning framework that enables you to build custom machine learning solutions and integrate them into your .NET applications.
-With the ML.NET APIs you can incorporate AI into your apps using the .NET skills you already have and without leaving the .NET framework.
+With the ML.NET APIs you can incorporate AI into your apps using the .NET skills you already have and without leaving .NET.

 ## What is machine learning?